Faylixe/wage/02 - Memory.md

 A concrete implementation relies on a specific datastructure, for storing and indexing associated memory block.
 The most naïve one, and probably the most efficient, is to use a single **byte** array.
-Some other based on **java.lang.BitSet** for example could be used, efficienty can be benchmarked so we can should the best fit.
-We can also have _read-oriented_ or _write_oriented_ depending on assumed memory usage.
+Some other based on **java.lang.BitSet** for example could be used, efficienty can be benchmarked so we can choose the best fit.
+We can also have _read-oriented_ or _write-oriented_ depending on assumed memory usage.
 We will only go for the array based here, but more implementations can be found on the project repository.